python-validators/validators/SECURITY.md

 - We do our best to write safe code.
 - [@kvesteri](https://github.com/kvesteri) is the author of `validators`.
-- You can find his and other maintainers' email in the commits.
+- You can raise security concerns [here](https://github.com/python-validators/validators/discussions/categories/security-concern).
-- None of us can promise any response time-frame, but we'll try our best.
+- None of us can promise any response time-frame, but we'll try.

 That said, use the package at your own risk.
 The source code is open, we encourage you to read.